What Is High-Risk Life Insurance and Who Needs It?

 How Much Does High-Risk Life Insurance Cost

-There’s no single answer here because premiums are deeply personal — they’re built from your specific combination of risk factors, age, gender, coverage amount, and policy type.
+There’s no single answer because premiums are deeply personal.
+They’re built from your specific combination of risk factors, age, gender, coverage amount, and policy type.
 That said, the cost difference between standard and high-risk coverage can be substantial.

-To put real numbers to it: a healthy 35-year-old male might pay around $30 per month for a 20-year, $500,000 term life policy.
+Real numbers: a healthy 35-year-old male might pay around $30 per month for a 20-year, $500,000 term life policy.
 That same applicant with a Table 4 substandard rating could pay $60 or more for identical coverage.
 A smoker in their 40s applying for the same policy might pay two to three times the non-smoker rate.
-For applicants who can only qualify for guaranteed issue coverage, a $25,000 whole life policy can easily run $100 or more per month depending on age.
+Applicants who can only qualify for guaranteed issue coverage could see a $25,000 whole life policy run $100 or more per month depending on age.

-Several factors will directly shape what you pay, and if you have been denied life insurance, it could significantly impact your premiums.
+Several factors directly shape what you pay.
+If you have been denied life insurance, it could significantly affect your premiums.

 • Type and severity of your risk factor – a well-managed condition costs less than an uncontrolled one